Naturally Sweetened, Salted Honey Caramels

 Instructions

-1. Line a small baking dish with parchement paper.
-I add a bit of butter to the bottom of the dish so that the parchement paper stays in place ;)
+1. Line a small baking dish with parchment paper.
+Add a bit of butter to the bottom of the dish to help the parchment paper stay in place.

-2. In a heavy bottomed saucepan, over a double boiler, melt the butter.
+2. In a heavy-bottomed saucepan, over a double boiler, melt the butter.
 Whisk in the honey, cream, and vanilla extract.
-Slowly whisk in the coconut palm sugar and 1/2 tsp large granule Real Salt until it dissolves and mixes through.
+Slowly whisk in the coconut palm sugar and 1/2 tsp large granule Real Salt until it dissolves.

-3. Clip on the candy thermometer to the side of the top heavy bottomed pot making sure that the tip does not touch the bottom of the pot.
-At this point, do not stir the caramel again.
+3. Clip on the candy thermometer to the side of the saucepan, ensuring the tip does not touch the bottom.
+Do not stir the caramel again.

-6. Once the caramel reaches 235F, pour the caramel into the small parchment lined baking dish and allow to cool.
+6. Once the caramel reaches 235°F (113°C), pour it into the small parchment-lined baking dish and allow to cool.

-7. Once cooled, transfer to the refrigerator to harden further.
+7. Once cooled, transfer to the refrigerator to harden.

-8. Once hardened, cut into pieces and sprinkle with large granule Salt.
-You can cut them into bite sized pieces and wrap them individually in parchment paper.
-Keeps best in the refrigerator.
+8. Once hardened, cut into pieces and sprinkle with large granule salt.
+Cut into bite-sized pieces and wrap individually in parchment paper if desired.
+Store in the refrigerator.

 • Category: Dessert